 A reasonable amount of individual study at home is beneficial for most elementary students, especially those in the upper elementary grades.
 These assignments reinforce basic skills and provide enrichment activities and opportunities for independent research.
 Parents are strongly urged to provide a designated homework time for their children.
-Homework guidelines were developed by a district-wide committee of teachers, administrators, and parents and are updated regularly.
+Homework guidelines were developed by a district-wide committee of teachers, administrators, and parents and are updated regularly-under School Board - Policy, click "Homework."